How to use this document

 - What a not-good answer looks like

 If three or more answers come back vague, the organisation has a governance gap.
-That gap often points to an absence of independent measurement rather than an MSP at fault.
+That gap is as likely to reflect an absence of independent measurement as a fault in the MSP.

 Domain I — Service delivery